 ii.
-Displaced: When evaluating displaced central metatarsal fractures, it is important to evaluate the relationship of the metatarsal heads with respect to the 1st metatarsal.
-Displaced fractures with a normal metatarsal head relationship with respect to the surrounding metatarsal heads can be treated nonoperatively in a short leg cast or CAM walker for 4-6 weeks.
-These are relatively stable injuries, as the distal intermetatarsal ligaments are usually intact.
+Displaced: When evaluating displaced central metatarsal fractures, it is important to evaluate the relationship of the metatarsal heads with respect to the $1^{st}$ metatarsal.
+Displaced fractures with a normal metatarsal head relationship with respect to the surrounding metatarsal heads can be treated non-operatively in a short leg cast or CAM walker for 4-6 weeks.
+These are relatively stable injuries as the distal intermetatarsal ligaments are usually intact.
 In displaced fractures where there is significant shortening of the metatarsal head, or where neurovascular or skin compromise is present, reduction is necessary.
 Those fractures that cannot be maintained by closed means are treated with ORIF.
-The foot is typically immobilized in a short leq cast or CAM walker for 4-6 weeks, followed by another 4-6 weeks of progressive weight bearing and physical therapy.
-Return to sedentary desk work can occur as early as 2-3 weeks after surgery in some patients.
+The foot is typically immobilized in a short leg cast or CAM walker for 4-6 weeks, followed by another 4-6 weeks of progressive weight beating and physical therapyiii.

-iii.
 Intra-articular: Fortunately, these injuries are rare.
-When they occur they usually occur along with associated dislocations of the metatarsal bases, and represent Lisfranc joint fracture dislocations.
+When they occur they usually occur along with associated dislocations of the metatarsal bases and represent Lisfranc joint fracture dislocations.
 These are usually treated with ORIF.
 Postoperatively, the patient is immobilized for 4-6 weeks in a short leg splint or short leg cast, and then requires another 4-6 weeks of progressive weight bearing and physical therapy until full weight bearing with a regular shoe is possible.
-Return to sedentary desk work can occur as early as 2-4 weeks after initial surgery.

-3. 5th Metatarsal Fractures
+3. 5th Metatarsal Fractures:

 i.
 Non-displaced: These can be treated in a post-operative shoe or CAM walker, for 4-6 weeks, and the patient is allowed to weight bear as tolerated.
-Typically symptoms subside by 2-4 weeks and return to modified duty if possible.

 ii.
 Displaced: Follow the guidelines for displaced central metatarsal fractures above.
+(C-2-ii)

-(C-2-ii) iii.
-Jones Fractures: These represent fractures at the metaphyseal-diaphyseal junction, and have the propensity to become non-unions.
+iii.
+Jones Fractures: These represent fractures at the metaphyseal-diaphyseal junction and have the propensity to become non-unions.
 The blood supply in this area of the 5th metatarsal is tenuous and represents a watershed area.
-As such, nonunions of Jones fractures can occur.
+As such, non-unions of Jones fractures can occur.
 There are some proponents that suggest immediate ORIF, which is often advocated in high performance athletes.
-Jones fractures, however, can be managed by closed mean with a short leg non-weight bearing cast for 6 weeks followed by another 4-6 weeks of progressive weight bearing.
-If during serial radiographic follow-up there are no visible signs of bony healing by about 6 weeks, AND the patient has persistent pain in the fractured site, then ORIF is recommended.
+In certain working populations, ORIF allows earlier return to work.
+Jones fractures, however, can be managed by closed means with a short leg non-weight bearing cast for 6 weeks followed by another 4-6 weeks of progressive weight bearing.
+If during serial radiographic follow up there are no visible signs of bony healing by about 6 weeks, AND the patient has persistent pain at the fracture site, then ORIF is recommended.

+Postoperatively, the patient is immobilized for 4-6 weeks in a short leg splint or short leg cast, and then requires another 4-6 weeks of progressive weight bearing and physical therapy until full weight bearing with a regular shoe is possible iv.
+Base of the 5th Avulsion Fractures: These represent an avulsion fracture from the lateral tarsal metatarsal ligament pulling on the base of the 5th metatarsal.
+Most often these are stable injuries and can be treated in a weight bearing short leg cast, CAM walker, or postoperative shoe for 4-6 weeks with return to modified duty once the patient's comfort allows.
+Significantly displaced and rotated fractures represent significant intraarticular injuries and should be reduced.
+If the reduction is not stable via closed means, then OR-IF should be performed.
 Postoperatively, the patient is immobilized for 4-6 weeks in a short leg splint or short leg cast, and then requires another 4-6 weeks of progressive weight bearing and physical therapy until full weight bearing with a regular shoe is possible.
-Return to sedentary desk work can occur as early as 2-4 weeks after initial surgery.

-iv.
-Base of the 5th Avulsion Fractures: These represent an avulsion fracture from the lateral tarsal metatarsal ligament pulling on the base of the 5^{th} metatarsal.
-Most often these are stable injuries and can be treated in a weight bearing short leg cast, CAM walker, or postoperative shoe for 4-6 weeks with return to modified duty once the patients comfort allowed.
-Significantly displaced and rotated fractures represent significant intra-articular injuries and should be reduced.
-If the reduction is not stable via closed means, then ORIF should be performed.
-Postoperatively, the patient is immobilized for 4-6 weeks in a short leg splint or short leg cast, and then requires another 4-6 weeks of progressive weight bearing and physical therapy until full weight bearing with a regular shoe is possible.
-Return to sedentary desk work can occur as early as 2-4 weeks after initial surgery.